Developer exposure to Siemens Gamesa woes limited for now - Citi

-FRANKFURT, June 29 (Reuters) - Developers of renewable energy projects have limited exposure to the wind turbines that are at the heart of far-reaching quality issues at Siemens Energy's ENR1n.DE Siemens Gamesa division, brokerage Citi said.
+FRANKFURT/DUESSELDORF, June 29 (Reuters) - Renewable energy project developers have limited exposure to the wind turbines that are at the heart of far-reaching quality issues at Siemens Energy's ENR1n.DE Siemens Gamesa division, brokerage Citi said.

 Siemens Energy last week warned of quality problems at up to 30% of its onshore fleet, sending its shares down more than a third on fears of the associated costs, which UBS has put at more than 5 billion euros ($5.5 billion) in a worst case scenario.